-- (d) Includes 500 shares of Pittston Common Stock held by Mr. Hartough's daughter, for which he is custodian. - (e) Includes 102 shares of Pittston Common Stock held jointly by Mr. Reed with his son, 222 shares of Pittston Common Stock held jointly by Mr. Reed with his daughter, and 4,441 shares of Pittston Common Stock held jointly by Mr. Reed with his wife.
+(d) Includes 102 shares of Pittston Common Stock held jointly by Mr. Reed with his son, 222 shares of Pittston Common Stock held jointly by Mr. Reed with his daughter, and 4,441 shares of Pittston Common Stock held jointly by Mr. Reed with his wife.

-The following table sets forth the only persons known to the Company to be deemed beneficial owners of more than five percent of the outstanding Pittston Common Stock at December 31, 2000:
+The following table sets forth the only persons known to the Company to be deemed beneficial owners of more than five percent of the outstanding Pittston Common Stock at December 31, 2002: